Tommaso Bondi

 Work in Progress

-Range Effects in Multi-Attribute Choice: An Experiment (with Daniel Csaba, Evan Friedman and Salvatore Nunnari)
+Complexity and Range Effects (with Daniel Csaba, Evan Friedman and Salvatore Nunnari)